-Animal Folk Songs for Children compliled and performed by Ruth Crawford Seeger, noted American Modernist and music scholar (no relation to Pete Seeger).
-She originally published this collection in 1948 for use in children’s music education.
+- Animal Folk Songs for Children compiled and performed by Ruth Crawford Seeger, noted American Modernist and music scholar (no relation to Pete Seeger).
+She originally published this collection in 1948 for use in children’s music education